willpgreen/etch-a-sketch/README.md

 # Etch A Sketch
 The old toy.
 I'm pretty sure everyone who was a kid in the past 60 years has played with one of these.
+Hover your mouse over the screen to draw.
+Hit Clear to reset the screen.
+Hit Resize to change the dimensions of the 'pixels.'
+Or just Go Crazy if you're tired of the black and white.

 ## Background
 This was a project for a Web Development course I took, and my first experience with JavaScript and gave me exposure to manipulating the DOM.
 The assignment was to create a "browser version of something between a sketchpad and an Etch-A-Sketch."